clause-bielefeld/clause-bielefeld.github.io/projects.md

 phenomena to systemic assessments of networks of formally-related structures (=FORESTs).
 FORESTs are a network of abstract structures that share underlying syntactic properties within languages and/or across languages.
-For example `Who does Peter like _ best?' and `What do you think that Mary bought _?' share the dependency of a filler `Who/What' to a gap (_) but differ with respect to the presence of embedding.
-We use such networks of frequent and grammatical filler-gap dependencies and compare them to infrequent and ungrammatical island-configurations as well as infrequent but grammatical parasitic gap constructions like `Who did you kiss _ without knowing _?', where an illicit gap in an island becomes wellformed due to a gap outside the island.
+For example, 'Who does Peter like _ best?' and 'What do you think that Mary bought _?' share the dependency of a filler 'Who/What' to a gap (_) but differ with respect to the presence of embedding.
+We use such networks of frequent and grammatical filler-gap dependencies and compare them to infrequent and ungrammatical island-configurations as well as infrequent but grammatical parasitic gap constructions like 'Who did you kiss _ without knowing _?', where an illicit gap in an island becomes well-formed due to a gap outside the island.
 Based on theoretically informed sets of FORESTs, we develop systemic assessment procedures that test for the presence of ``holistic'' syntactic knowledge in an LM.
-We further develop robustness scoring of these assessments for families of models that, in the next step, allow to test predictions of different theoretical analyses of parasitic gaps.
+We further develop robustness scoring of these assessments for families of models that, in the next step, allow us to test predictions of different theoretical analyses of parasitic gaps.
 Current theoretical analyses of parasitic gap structures make different predictions as to which other structures are close members in a network of FORESTs.
-We use these differences in theories to compare results of acceptability judgments of parasitic gaps and related structures in humans with LMs' performance on these structures, by manipulating training data input to include different forests.
+We use these differences in theories to compare the results of acceptability judgments of parasitic gaps and related structures in humans with LMs' performance on these structures, by manipulating training data input to include different forests.
 We will first set up this procedure for a set of theoretically